-In fact when it came to defining our values and determining our vision for the next few years, we asked everyone for their inputs and even the final proposal was first presented in workshops for comment and input before being released and documented as our values and vision.
-Similarly, our restaurants got their names from within - everyone had a chance to suggest a name and to vote on which one they liked best.
+In fact, when it came to defining our values and determining our vision for the next few years, we asked everyone for their inputs and even the final proposal was first presented in workshops for comment and input before being released and documented as our values and vision.

-As one of Africa's largest and most respected law firms, we are devoted to providing top-quality legal, tax and forensics services to our clients, offering innovative and creative solutions tailored specifically to individual client needs and wants.
+As one of Africa's largest and most respected law firms, we are devoted to providing top quality legal, tax, IP and forensics services to our clients, offering innovative and creative solutions tailored specifically to individual client needs and wants.
 We maintain our reputation by constantly re-inventing ourselves and challenging employees to create inspired solutions which mirror the changing political, social, economic and environmental landscape of Africa.

-We firmly believe in our ability to initiate positive change and transformation, both within the firm and within the profession itself.
+We firmly believe in our ability to initiate positive change and transformation, both within the firm and within the legal profession.

-Now over 1100 strong, the firm operates out of twelve major African cities, namely Accra, Cape Town, Dar es Salaam, Durban, Johannesburg, Kampala, Kigali, Port Louis, Stellenbosch, Swakopmund, Walvis Bay and Windhoek as 'one-firm' despite the many departments, teams and individuals that contribute to our success.
+Now over 1100 strong, the firm operates out of 12 major African cities, namely Accra, Cape Town, Durban, Johannesburg, Kampala, Kigali, Nairobi, Port Louis, Stellenbosch, Swakopmund, Walvis Bay and Windhoek as "one firm" despite the many departments, teams and individuals who contribute to our success.

-And it is our vision to continue to be "one team" irrespective of our disparate locations, our size or the logistical divisions and operational necessities that at times may make this difficult - indeed, we believe it is our ability to capitalise on our differences and work as a synergistic team that is one of our greatest strengths.
+It is our vision to continue to be "one team" irrespective of our disparate locations, our size or the logistical divisions and operational necessities that at times may make this difficult.
+Indeed, we believe it is our ability to capitalise on our differences and work as a synergistic team that is one of our greatest strengths.

-Our strength lies in our people - working as one team, and capitalising on the diverse backgrounds from which we come, the people at ENSafrica take pride in delivering world-class innovative solutions.
+Our strength lies in our people.
+Working as one team, and capitalising on the diverse backgrounds from which we come, we take pride in delivering excellent, innovative solutions.

-ENSafrica is Africa’s largest law firm with over 600 practitioners and was established over 100 years ago.
-The firm has a significant breadth and depth of experience and specialist expertise that spans all commercial areas of law, tax, forensics and IP and benchmarks itself according to international standards whilst retaining a uniquely African focus.
+ENSafrica is Africa’s largest law firm with over 600 practitioners.
+The firm has a significant breadth and depth of experience and specialist expertise that spans all commercial areas of law, tax, IP and forensics, and benchmarks itself according to international standards whilst retaining a uniquely African focus.

-This sounds very clichéd - so perhaps we should rather say, in essence, what really differentiates us is the breadth and depth of the services we offer clients - we do not have small departments made up of one or two practitioners specialising in certain areas of law, or even, large departments with everyone doing a bit of everything.
+In essence, what really differentiates us is the breadth and depth of the services we offer clients.
+We do not have small departments made up of one or two practitioners specialising in certain areas of law, nor do we have large departments with everyone doing a bit of everything.

-Rather, we have a wide range of departments each of which is focused on a different aspect of the law and divided into a number of specialist teams - in turn, each team comprises a number of experts working within a niche area of that type of law and business.
-This means that the quantity and quality of the work we do is exciting and most often, ground breaking, as we have both the skills and resources to be creative and develop our expertise to remain cutting edge.
+Rather, we have a wide range of departments, each of which is focused on a different aspect of the law and divided into a number of specialist teams.
+In turn, each team comprises a number of experts working within a niche area of that type of law and business.
+This means that the work we do is exciting and, most often, ground breaking, as we have both the skills and resources to be creative and develop our expertise to remain cutting edge.

 To view our office locations please click here.